Heroku Ruby Support

 gem lets the web process serve static assets.

-In the default Rails development environment assets are served through a middleware called sprockets.
-In production however most non-heroku Rails deployments will put their ruby server behind reverse HTTP proxy server such as Nginx which can load balance their sites and can serve static files directly.
+In the default Rails development environment, assets are served through a middleware called sprockets.
+In production however, most non-Heroku Rails deployments put their Ruby server behind a reverse HTTP proxy server, such as Nginx, which can load balance their sites and can serve static files directly.
 When Nginx sees a request for an asset such as /assets/rails.png

 and serve it.
-The Rails server will never even see the request.
+The Rails server never sees the request.

-On Heroku, Nginx is not needed to run your application.
+On Heroku, Nginx isn’t needed to run your application.
 Our routing layer handles load balancing while you scale out horizontally.
-The caching behavior of Nginx is not needed if your application is serving static assets through an edge caching CDN.
+The caching behavior of Nginx isn’t needed if your application is serving static assets through an edge caching CDN.

-By default Rails 4 will return a 404 if an asset is not handled via an external proxy such as Nginx.
-While this default behavior will help you debug your Nginx configuration, it makes a default Rails app with assets unusable on Heroku.
-To fix this we’ve released a gem rails_serve_static_assets
+By default, Rails 4 returns a 404 if an asset isn’t handled via an external proxy, such as Nginx.
+While this default behavior helps you debug your Nginx configuration, it makes a default Rails app with assets unusable on Heroku.
+To fix this, we’ve released a gem rails_serve_static_assets

 .